fattahmed/Library-Management-System/README.md

 # Library-Management-System
-with java and mysql i have tried to build a system for managing library
+with java and mysql (mvc pattern) i have tried to build a system for managing library